-On May 16 and 17, NYU hosts a two-day conference to mark the 60th anniversary of the Brown v.
-Board of Education decision, where scholars, activists, and educators will evaluate the progress that has (or hasn’t) been made in expanding racial equality through education.
+On May 16 and 17, 2014, NYU hosted a two-day conference to mark the 60th anniversary of the Brown v.
+Board of Education decision, where scholars, activists, and educators evaluated the progress that has (or hasn’t) been made in expanding racial equality through education.

 Many school districts have essentially re-segregated now that they’re no longer under court supervision.
 Is it time to reconsider legally mandated racial percentages to guarantee integration once again?